MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Select-String.md

 ### -NoEmphasis

-By default, the **NoEmphasis** parameter highlights the string found by `Select-String`.
-To disable the emphasis, specify the **NoEmphasis** parameter in your command.
+By default, `Select-String` highlights the string that matches the pattern you searched for with the **Pattern** parameter.
+The **NoEmphasis** parameter disables the highlighting.

 The emphasis uses negative colors based on your PowerShell background and text colors.
 For example, if your PowerShell colors are a black background with white text.
 The emphasis is a white background